azhao1981/system-design-primer/README.md

 <p align="center">
   <img src="http://i.imgur.com/IOyLj4i.jpg">
   <br/>
-  <i><a href=http://www.slideshare.net/srikrupa5/dns-security-presentation-issa>Source: DNS security presentation</a></i>
+  <i><a href=http://www.slideshare.net/srikrupa5/dns-security-presentation-issa>Source: DNS security presentation(介绍)</a></i>
 </p>

 A Domain Name System (DNS) translates a domain name such as www.example.com to an IP address.

-DNS is hierarchical, with a few authoritative servers at the top level.
+DNS is hierarchical(分层), with a few authoritative servers at the top level.
 Your router or ISP provides information about which DNS server(s) to contact when doing a lookup.
-Lower level DNS servers cache mappings, which could become stale due to DNS propagation delays.
+Lower level DNS servers cache mappings, which could become stale due to DNS propagation(传播) delays.
 DNS results can also be cached by your browser or OS for a certain period of time, determined by the [time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live).

 * **NS record (name server)** - Specifies the DNS servers for your domain/subdomain.
 * **MX record (mail exchange)** - Specifies the mail servers for accepting messages.